Time-Warping Recurrent Neural Networks for Transfer Learning: Transfer Learning for Fuel Classes

 \subsection{Zero-Shot Transfer Transfer Learning for FM10 Results}

 Using ground-based weather observations of the variables listed in Table~\ref{tab:all_vars}, along with the geographic variables for the Slapout station~\citep{OKMeso-2026-MSI}, the RNN was used to predict hourly FM10 from March 26, 1996, at 23:00 through December 30, 1997, 22:00, all in Central Time.
 These times were converted to UTC to align with the data used to train the RNN from RAWS and the HRRR.
 This resulted in 15,466 individual FMC predictions.
-The field data for 10h fuels contained 1,232 observations over this time period.
+The Oklahoma field study collected 1,232 observations of FM10 over this time period.
 This process was repeated for each of the 100 RNN replications to account for the uncertainty in the final trained model.

 Table~\ref{tab:model_comparison} shows the accuracy metrics for the zero-shot predictions and the Nelson model for all observations and for FM10 values filtered to less than $30\%$. \citet{Carlson-2007-ANM} do not report RMSE values, and it is not possible to calculate those values without access to the original predictions.
 Additionally, the accuracy metrics for the Nelson model do not include uncertainty estimates.
 We include the RMSE value for the RNN predictions, as it is the preferred metric of many ML researchers.
 The metrics for the RNN represent the mean over 100 replications; the plus-or-minus bounds are one standard deviation of the metric.